ct-clmsn/nofi/README.md

 Nofi wraps the existing [rofi](https://github.com/pnnl/rofi) interface implemented by Pacific Northwest National Laboratory (PNNL).
-Nofi provides the Nim programming language support for RDMDA distributed communication (put and get).
+Nofi provides the Nim programming language support for RDMA distributed communication (put and get).
 Messages are treated as a sequence of bytes.

 This library extends rofi by providing a [sequence type](https://nim-lang.org/docs/system.html#seq) that wraps memory